 Cooking Matters® at the Store tours provide families with hands-on education as they shop for food, giving them skills to compare foods for cost and nutrition.
 Participants learn how to plan and budget for healthy, affordable, and delicious meals for their families.

-EFNEP classes typically consist of 9 lessons which offer a wealth of information about nutrition.
+EFNEP classes typically consist of 9 lessons that offer a wealth of information about nutrition.
 Specifically, Cooking Matters® courses include a field trip to the grocery store.

 During the 1.5 hour-tour, participants are taught four key food skills: